-At 180 Medical, we like to do all we can to make sure our customers have all of the information they need about their catheter supplies as well as their condition.
-Today, we’re going over a few of the most frequently asked questions about living with a SCI (spinal cord injury).
+At 180 Medical, we do whatever it takes to ensure our customers have all the information they need to feel comfortable using their catheter supplies and living with their specific medical conditions.
+Let’s go over a few of the most frequently asked questions (FAQs) about living with a spinal cord injury (SCI).

 Most people think that spinal cord injuries cause only sensory loss and paralysis, but it’s not abnormal to experience pain and spasms after you sustain a spinal cord injury.
-In fact, it’s estimated that over half of all people living with a SCI experience pain.
-Damage to the inhibitory systems of the spinal cord and reorganization of the spinal cord circuitry can lead to increased excitability, which leads to spasms as well as the presence of spontaneous pain.
+In fact, it’s estimated that over half of all people living with an SCI experience pain.
+Damage to the inhibitory systems of the spinal cord and reorganization of the spinal cord circuitry can lead to increased excitability, which leads to spasms and spontaneous pain.

 Why do my legs feel like they are in water?

-Our sensory systems are not just conduits for sensations from the periphery to our brains.
 The brain and the spinal cord are constantly filtering signals.
-For example, we accommodate rapidly to sensations, so that we can ignore constant sensory input, such as those resulting from clothing and shoes.
+For example, we accommodate rapidly to sensations so that we can ignore constant sensory input, such as those resulting from clothing and shoes.
 At the same time, we also increase sensitivity.
 For instance, have you ever wondered why people are ticklish?
-The slightest touch (even imaginary touches can produce strong sensory responses.
+The slightest touch, even imaginary, can produce strong sensory responses.

-Spinal cord injuries can damage not only the sensory connections, but also the pathways that control one’s sensory threshold, which can lead to abnormal sensations, such as the legs feeling like they are underwater.
+Spinal cord injuries can damage not only the sensory connections but also the pathways that control one’s sensory threshold.
+This may lead to abnormal sensations, such as the legs feeling like they are underwater.